Matthew Johns: Playing career

 Johns was selected for the Australian team to compete in the end of season 1999 Rugby League Tri-Nations tournament.
 In the final against New Zealand he played at five-eighth and scored a try in the Kangaroos' 22–20 victory.

-Salary cap problems led to Johns leaving the Knights at the end of 2000 to play a season with the UK based Super League club the Wigan Warriors.
+Salary cap problems led to Johns leaving the Newcastle club at the end of 2000 to play a season with the UK based Super League club Wigan.
 He considered playing for Wales at the 2000 Rugby League World Cup due to his Welsh heritage.
 Johns played for the Wigan Warriors at five-eighth in their 2001 Super League Grand Final loss to the Bradford Bulls.

 Johns returned to the National Rugby League in 2002 to play a season with the Cronulla-Sutherland Sharks, before shoulder and neck injuries forced his retirement at the end of the season.

 2002 NZ tour sexual assault investigation

-While on a pre-season tour of New Zealand in February 2002, Johns and 11 other unnamed members of the Cronulla Sharks were involved in a group sex session with a 19-year-old in Johns' Christchurch hotel room.
+While on a pre-season tour of New Zealand in February 2002, Johns and 11 other unnamed members of the Cronulla-Sutherland Sharks were involved in a group sex session with a 19-year-old in Johns' Christchurch hotel room.
 Following an allegation of sexual assault from the woman five days later, police investigated the incident both in New Zealand and Australia but did not lay any charges.

-Seven years later the ABC TV Four Corners documentary program "Code of Silence", broadcast on 11 May 2009, reported on the incident.
+Seven years later, the ABC TV Four Corners documentary program "Code of Silence", broadcast on 11 May 2009, reported on the incident.
 Although Four Corners spoke to Johns about the incident, he declined to give an on-camera interview for the program.
 The alleged victim (known by the pseudonym "Clare") stated that she had returned to room 21 of the Racecourse Hotel with Johns and another player, and that when one of them began to kiss her without her consent, she felt socially awkward objecting to the unwanted advance; which eventually led to sex.

-Johns admitted to taking part but stated that the act was consensual.
+Johns admitted to taking part, but stated that the act was consensual.
 In May 2009, Johns agreed to be interviewed by the Nine Network to give his viewpoint of the incident, saying it had been painful for his family and regretted what happened.
 He stated that he had been apprehensive about the consequences of the incident for seven years.

 Subsequent to the Four Corners program, Johns was stood down by Channel Nine from his role as rugby league commentator and co-host of The Footy Show.
 The Melbourne Storm also took the step of releasing Johns indefinitely as an assistant coach.